-WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal aid has been made available to the State of New York and ordered federal aid to supplement state and local recovery efforts in the area affected by the remnants of Tropical Storm Lee beginning on September 7, 2011, and continuing.
+WASHINGTON, D.C. -- The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of New York to supplement state, tribal and local recovery efforts in the area affected by a severe winter storm and snowstorm during the period of February 8 - 9, 2013.

-Federal funding is also available on a cost-sharing basis for hazard mitigation measures for all counties statewide.
+Federal funding is also available on a cost-sharing basis for hazard mitigation measures for all counties and tribes within the state.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.